xiaocong/remote-task-web-app/README.md

           Downloading uiautomator-0.1.16.tar.gz
           Running setup.py egg_info for package uiautomator
             warning: no previously-included files matching '*.pyc' found anywhere in distribution

+- Take screenshot of a device on which the job is running

+        GET /api/tasks/:task/jobs/:no/screenshot?access_token=:access_token[&width=:width&height=:height]

+    Notes:

+    - It's same as device screenshoot API, but this API doesn't need admin permission.
+    - It can only work on running job.
+For not running job, it returns 403 Forbidden.

 [httpie]: https://github.com/jkbr/httpie